Linguistics (BA)

 Watch the video on the original website orEducational methods

-As a student of the BA in Linguistics, you can expect a full working week of about 40 hours.
+As a student of the BA in Linguistics, you can expect to spend about 40 hours a week on your studies.
 You will spend an average of 14 hours on lectures or tutorials, and the rest of your time on independent study.
-Lectures focus upon a particular topic, while tutorials explore material in greater depth and with more student input, for example through solo or group presentations.
+Lectures focus on a particular topic, while tutorials explore material in greater depth and with more student input, for example through individual or group presentations.

-If necessary, you will have support beyond your programme from the dean of students or student psychologist.
-And if you experience chronic illness, physical or psychological disabilities or dyslexia you can contact Fenestra Disability Centre for personal advice before or early in your application process.
+If needed, you can get support from the student counsellor or the student psychologist.
+If you have a chronic illness, a physical or psychological disability, or dyslexia, you can contact the Fenestra Disability Centre for personal advice before or early in your application process.